 Usually associated with ‘tactical’ timepieces that come in durable and feather-light polyurethane bodies, from time to time the watchmaking specialist introduces similarly specced timekeepers packed in dressier, stainless steel bodies.
-Though clearly designed with us, civilians, in mind, the new Luminox Mariner Series 6250 family of quartz-powered diving watches still features an almost unrivalled nighttime legibility thanks to the use of T25-type micro-tubes filled with mildly radioactive tritium gas.
+Though designed with us, civilians, in mind, the new Luminox Mariner Series 6250 family of quartz-powered divers still features an almost unrivaled nighttime legibility thanks to the use of T25-type micro-tubes filled with mildly radioactive tritium gas.

-By the way, the Swiss made quartz movement that makes the watch tick is powered by a lithium battery that has a projected life span of 10 years, although you will possibly have to service the watch more often than once in a decade, since the gaskets that ensure the Mariner Series 6250‘s water resistance rating of 200 meters will need to be changed every four of five years.
+By the way, the Swiss-made quartz movement that makes the Mariner Series 6250 tick is powered by a lithium battery that has a projected life span of 10 years, although you will possibly have to service the watch more often than once in a decade, since the gaskets that ensure the Mariner Series 6250‘s water resistance rating of 200 meters will need to be changed every four of five years.

-The best choice in this case seems to be the version with black padded leather straps, especially the one with contrasting red stitching and a red ring on the unidirectional ratcheting bezel with an inevitable diving scale and a single luminous dot at “00” minutes.
+The best choice, in this case, is the version with black padded leather straps, especially the one with contrasting red stitching and a red ring on the unidirectional ratcheting bezel with an inevitable diving scale and a single luminous dot at “00” minutes.

-There is, for that matter, also an automatic-powered Series 6500 version of the watch.
-Looking even dressier thanks to its black enamel dial and the lack of Arabic numerals, it will probably be more expensive, too expensive for a tool watch, which it is.
+There is, for that matter, also an automatic-powered Series 6500 version.
+Looking even dressier thanks to its black enamel dial and the lack of Arabic numerals, it will probably be more expensive, too expensive for a “tool”, which it is.

-At approximately 14 millimeters thick, the watch perfectly balances the deliberate massiveness of a military-styled diver with a rugged elegance of a “fine” Swiss watch: even on a normal wrist it won’t look stupidly large.
+At approximately 14 millimeters thick, it perfectly balances the deliberate massiveness of a military-styled diver with a rugged elegance of a “fine” Swiss timekeeper: even on a normal wrist, it won’t look stupidly large.
 From a more practical perspective, it probably won’t cause you any discomfort due to its sizing regardless of what type of dress you usually prefer.